 The change of gear didn’t bring Client closer to chart success, and in the end the members of Client started to get on each other’s nerves.
 The project stopped for a while.
 When it started up again, it was without Blackwood, who had endured enough band politics to last a lifetime.
 With time, she turned towards a focus on her physical and spiritual wellness, while working with other artists on their own projects.
 In 2007, Blackwood had worked with Die Krupps on a cover of Visage’s “The Anvil,” while in 2010 William Orbit (producer of Madonna and Britney Spears, among others) released a version of his song, “White Night,” with Blackwood on vocals.
 Fotonovela’s 2013 album, A Ton of Love, featured Blackwood on two tracks.

 The essential quality of all of these contributions was Blackwood’s evergreen vocal style, which remained untainted despite two decades of performance, clubbing, hard living and professional heartbreak.
-The tone of her voice today remains as compelling as it was at the time of this interview and short feature from Swedish television:
+The tone of her voice today remains as compelling as it was at the time of this interview and short feature:

 10. Dubstar – Not So Manic Now